Healer-fuzz/healer-fuzz/docs/glossary_and_clarification_of_terminology.md

 ##  Performance
 Q: "while comparing its performance" Performance in what sense?

-A: The performance indicates the coverage and the bug finding in 24-hour experiments.
+A: Sorry for the confusion.
+The performance here indicates the coverage and the bug finding capability in 24-hour experiments.

 # Section 6.2
 ## Relation between number of learned relations and Syzlang descriptions